NAVSUP WSS Hosts 97th International Customer User Group

-Naval Supply Systems Command Weapon Systems Support hosted the 97th International Customer User Group at Naval Support Activity Philadelphia, Aug.
-27-28, 2025.
+Naval Supply Systems Command Weapon Systems Support hosted the 97th International Customer User Group at Naval Support Activity Philadelphia, which concluded on Aug.
+28, 2025.
 The event brought together U.S. government agencies and international partners to enhance collaboration and address key issues within the Foreign Military Sales program.

+The two-day forum drew more than 100 participants representing over 20 countries.
+Attendees included representatives from U.S. Defense and government organizations, such as Naval Supply Systems Command, Naval Air Systems Command, Naval Sea Systems Command, Defense Logistics Agency, Defense Security Cooperation Agency, Defense Contract Management Agency, and the General Services Administration, alongside many international counterparts.

+The agenda focused on pressing logistical challenges, including FMS support during global crises, managing parts obsolescence through Diminishing Manufacturing Sources and Material Shortages policy, and the role of the U.S. defense industrial base.
+The forum also addressed efforts to create a co-sustainment environment between the U.S. and its allies, featuring an update on the Regional Sustainment Framework in the U.S. European Command area of responsibility.

 |Date Taken: